veit/jupyter-tutorial/docs/productive/git/workflows/deploy-branches.rst

 Assuming you have a ``test``, ``stage`` and ``prod`` environment, a merge request is first made for the ``test`` branch.
 If the tests are passed, the changes can also be adopted in the ``stage`` branch.
-When the QA decides that the code is ready for production, it can be transferred to the  ``master`` branch.
+When the QA decides that the code is ready for production, it can be transferred to the  ``main`` branch.
 This process can be repeated several times until, for example, the time for the going life of these changes has come and a ``prod`` branch can be created.